Siddhu2668/Weather-App/README.md

 - Implement geolocation to detect the user's location and show the weather automatically.
 - Add hourly forecasts for better short-term predictions.

-## Contributing
-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) first.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-Feel free to reach out for any queries: siddhu@example.com
+Feel free to reach out for any queries: siddharthasiddhu036@gmail.com

 ---

 Enjoy exploring the weather anywhere in the world! 🌍🌦️
 ```

-These changes can make your README more comprehensive and user-friendly.
+You can now update your `README.md` file with this content.